Flores Phinisi — Flores, Indonesia: The Complete Travel Guide…

 Cunca Wulang Waterfall

 Located a short drive from Labuan Bajo, the Cunca Wulang waterfall offers a refreshing adventure.
-The journey involves a trek through lush forest before arriving at a stunning canyon where the river has carved its way through volcanic rock.
+The journey involves a trek through lush forest before arriving at a remarkable canyon where the river has carved its way through volcanic rock.
 The waterfall cascades into a series of deep, turquoise pools, providing a perfect spot for a swim in a dramatic, secluded setting.
 It is an excellent day trip before or after your sea voyage.

 The Ultimate Flores Phinisi Experience: Your Voyage to Komodo